 Why take medication?

-ADD/ADHD medication is safe, and does work to improve symptoms.
-We believe the most devastating of symptom of ADD or ADHD is shame or a sense that one is failure or has failed in their lives.
+ADHD medication is safe, and does work to improve symptoms.
+We believe the most devastating symptom of ADHD is shame or a sense that one has failed in their life.
 This is especially troubling for children who are not reaching their true potential in school because of inattention or procrastination.
-Medication can be an effective treatment to improve symptoms and, most importantly, reduce the associated shame that comes with ADD/ADHD.
+Medication can be an effective treatment to improve your overall health including, mental health, struggles, and, most importantly, reduce the associated shame and help control the blood pressure that comes with ADD/ADHD.

-Stimulant medication improves ADD symptoms in roughly three-fourths of adults.
-They reduce hyperactive symptoms, including problems with focus, impulsive behavior, aggression, defiance, and task-completion.
+Stimulant medications improve ADD symptoms in roughly three-fourths of children and adults.
+They reduce hyperactivity, including problems with focus, impulsive behavior, aggression, defiance, and task completion.
 In addition, stimulant medication can greatly increase concentration, work productivity, emotional control, and appropriate social behavior.

 Stimulants are one the most researched medications in psychiatry, having been in use for more than 40 years, with over 400 studies over thousands of cases.
-Advances in the delivery system of the medication, ex. short/long acting, immediate acting, etc., have been steadily improving, making the medications even more effective as science improves.
-The short-acting forms of the drug can be taken up to three times per day and the long-acting type is taken only once per day.
+Advances in the delivery system of the medication, ex. short/long-acting, immediate acting, etc., have been steadily improving, making the medications even more effective as science improves.
+The short-acting forms of the drug can be taken up to three times per day.
+Whereas the long-acting type is taken only once per day.
 The Mt.
-Sinai trained psychiatrist at the Sachs Center will help guide you through this process.
+Sinai-trained psychiatrist at the Sachs Center will help guide you through this process.

-Stimulants are not considered to be habit-forming, because the doses used to treat ADD are too small to produce narcotic-like dependency.
-Common side effects include headache, decreased appetite, insomnia, upset stomach, and elevated blood-pressure.
+Stimulants are not considered to be habit-forming.
+Because the doses used to treat ADHD are too small to produce narcotic-like dependency.
+Common side effects include headache, low appetite, insomnia, upset stomach, and elevated blood-pressure.
 It should be noted that the major side effects only last a few weeks while the body gets used to the new medication.
-The Sachs Center’s psychiatrist will likely change medication if side-effects last for more than several days.